neilalexander/yggmail/README.md

 * IMAP behaviour might not be entirely spec-compliant in all cases, so your mileage with mail clients might vary;
 * SMTP queues up outbound mails in memory rather than in the database right now — if you restart Yggmail, any unsent mails will be lost.

+The code's a bit of a mess, so sorry about that.